Simon Kuper: Career

+Journalism

 Financial Times

-Kuper is considered one of the most influential voices at the Financial Times.
-Since joining the publication in 1994, he has held various roles, writing on a wide range of topics, from sports and popular culture to politics.

-He started his FT career as a reporter.
-His assignments have often taken him beyond his base in Paris, providing coverage and analysis on global events from different parts of the world.

-His sportswriting is appreciated for its exploration of sports beyond mere scores and statistics, looking at the societal, political and cultural impact of sports globally.
+Kuper joined the Financial Times in 1994.
+He wrote the daily currencies column and worked in other departments, before leaving in 1998.
+He returned in 2002 as a sports columnist and has worked there ever since.
+Kuper's sportswriting is appreciated for its exploration of the societal, political and cultural impact of sports globally.
 Kuper discusses the culture that surrounds football — such as the Old Firm rivalry — as well as the on-field play.
-He has written on cricket occasionally, with articles on cricket in the Netherlands and cricket in apartheid South Africa.
+He has written on cricket, with articles on cricket in the Netherlands and cricket in apartheid South Africa.

-He has also contributed for many years to the FT's Weekend Magazine, as a Life & Arts columnist, often with long-form essays and interviews spanning themes such as current affairs, travel, history and politics.
+Kuper also contributes to the FTs Weekend magazine, as a Life & Arts columnist, often with long-form essays and interviews spanning themes such as current affairs, travel, history and politics.

-Kuper has twice been awarded the British Society of Magazine Editors' prize for Columnist of the Year, in 2016 and 2020.
+Kuper was awarded the British Society of Magazine Editors' prize for Columnist of the Year in 2016 and 2020.

+Other publications

+Kuper has also written for The Times and The Observer ESPN, and The Spectator.